thedesignoffice/babybindery/_posts/2015-05-31-what-is-babybindery.md

 JC: Sounds good.
 Babybindery can build a responsive book.
 Design your content for the web, then print.
 It handles the rest.

-LW: As long as you’re using Jekyll (for now).
+LW: As long as you’re using Jekyll.